-At approximately 9:30 a.m., Adam Lanza arrives at Sandy Hook Elementary, a school with about 700 students.
-The principal, Dawn Hochsprung, had installed a new security system that required every visitor to ring the front entrance's doorbell for admittance.
+At approximately 9:30 a.m., Lanza arrives at Sandy Hook Elementary, a school with about 700 students.
+The principal, Dawn Hochsprung, had installed a new security system that required every visitor to ring the front entrance’s doorbell for admittance.
 Lanza shoots his way through the entrance.

 Hochsprung and school psychologist Mary Sherlach step out to the hall to see what is going on, and are followed by Vice Principal Natalie Hammond.
 Hochsprung and Sherlach are killed, and Hammond is injured.

 The first 911 calls to police are made at approximately 9:30 a.m.
-Police and first responders arrived approximately five minutes later.
+Police and first responders arrive approximately five minutes later.

 Lanza enters the classroom of substitute teacher Lauren Rousseau.
 Lanza kills 14 children as well as Rousseau and a teacher’s aide.

 He then enters the classroom of teacher Victoria Soto.
-Six children in the room, as well as Soto and a teacher's aide, are killed.
-Lanza kills himself in the same classroom, ending the rampage in less than 11 minutes.
+Six children in the room, as well as Soto and a teacher’s aide, are killed.
+Lanza dies by suicide in the same classroom, ending the rampage in less than 11 minutes.

 At about 3:15 p.m., an emotional President Barack Obama gives a televised address, “We’re going to have to come together and take meaningful action to prevent more tragedies like this, regardless of the politics.”
 He orders flags to be flown at half-staff at the White House and other federal buildings.

 December 15, 2012 - Connecticut State Police release the names of the victims: six adult women and 12 girls and eight boys, all ages six and seven.

 December 17, 2012 - Connecticut Governor Dan Malloy announces a statewide moment of silence on December 21.
 He also requests that bells be tolled 26 times in memory of the victims.

 December 18, 2012 - Newtown Superintendent of Schools Janet Robinson announces Sandy Hook students will remain out of school until January.
 At that time, they will be taught in a converted middle school.

-January 8, 2013 - Governor Malloy announces the names of the people who will serve on the Sandy Hook Advisory Commission, to review current policy and make recommendations on public safety, mental health and violence prevention policies.
+January 8, 2013 - Malloy announces the names of the people who will serve on the Sandy Hook Advisory Commission, to review current policy and make recommendations on public safety, mental health and violence prevention policies.